 Dry Eye Syndrome affects between 5 and 35 percent of the population worldwide.
-In the US alone, some 5 million people, age 50 and over, suffer from chronic moderate-to-severe Dry Eye.
-Millions more suffer from the disease intermittently.
+Remarkably, in the US alone, some 5 million people, age 50 and over, suffer from chronic moderate to severe Dry Eye.
+Plus, millions more suffer from the disease intermittently.

-Sadly, the symptoms can make life miserable.
-They can affect the sufferer’s ability to live a normal life, earn a living, and even perform simple daily tasks can be impossible.
+Because the disease afflicts the eyes, symptoms can make life miserable.
+They can impact the sufferer’s ability to lead a normal life.
+Earning a living or even performing simple daily tasks can be impossible.
 In fact, severe cases can be extremely debilitating and even disabling.

 A Website About Dry Eye Syndrome

-In recent years, more and more television commercials and ads have been marketing eye drops intended to alleviate Dry Eye symptoms.
+In recent years, more and more television ads have been promoting eye drops that help Dry Eye symptoms.
 However, many sufferers — especially those with more advanced cases of the disease — find no relief with these treatments.
-At the same time, eye care providers frequently offer little else besides warm compresses and eye lid wipes.
+At the same time, doctors frequently offer little else besides warm compresses and eye lid wipes.

 In other cases, doctors misdiagnose symptoms.
 Sometimes, doctors don’t seem to believe their patients.
-They may even tell patients the symptoms are psychosomatic or “all in their heads.”
-As a result, ignored by their doctors these bewildered patients — who know their pain is real — begin to lose hope.
-Frustrated, they desperately search for information online, anywhere.
+All too often they even tell patients the symptoms are “all in their heads.”
+Ignored by their doctors, these bewildered patients — who know their pain is real — begin to lose hope.
+Frustrated and despite their pain, they desperately search for information anywhere.
 Unfortunately, the information they find is often incorrect, outdated, or lacks credibility.

-The purpose of our website, is to help the Dry Eye sufferer, their loved ones, and health care providers.
-Here, they can gain a comprehensive understanding of the disease.
-They can learn about its symptoms, the co-morbidities (diseases or conditions that occur at the same time) that are often present, and the various treatment options available.
+The purpose of this website, is to help you, the Dry Eye sufferer, your loved ones, and health care providers.
+Here, you can gain a comprehensive understanding of the disease.
+You’ll learn all about Dry Eye and your hope will be restored.